ydb-platform/ydb/ydb/docs/en/core/reference/observability/metrics/performance.md

 Operations are divided into three types: reads, writes, and huge-writes.
 The division of writes into regular and huge-writes is due to the specifics of handling write requests on VDisks.

-Besides user requests, the load on BlobStorage is created by background processes of compaction, scrubbing, and defragmentation, as well as internal communication between VDisks.
+Besides user requests, the load on Distributed Storage is created by background processes of compaction, scrubbing, and defragmentation, as well as internal communication between VDisks.
 The compaction process can create particularly high loads when there is a substantial flow of small blob writings.

 ### Available Disk Time {#diskTimeAvailable}